in ,

 The problem with the diagnosis of breast cancer during pregnancy

-During breastfeeding and pregnancy, the size of breasts increases normally as they become more lumpy and dense.
+During breastfeeding and pregnancy, the size of the breasts increases normally as they become more lumpy and dense.

 So it becomes difficult to detect lumps formed during breast cancer by self-examination or even by mammography.
-Breast cancer is usually detected at later stages during pregnancy making the situation more complicated.
+Breast cancer is usually detected at later stages during pregnancy, making the situation more complicated.

 Important issues caused by breast cancer while pregnant